WheteThunger/MonumentAddons/README.md

 }
 ```

-- `IgnoredMonuments` -- List of monument short prefab names to ignore when running the `maspawn` command.
+- `IgnoredMonuments` -- This list allows you to exclude certain monuments from being found when using the `maspawn` command.
+This is useful for cases where monuments are essentially overlapping each other, since the plugin can have trouble selecting the correct monument.
-  - The power substations are ignored by default since they can nearly overlap other monuments, which can cause placement issues.
+  - The power substations are ignored by default since they tend to overlap monuments such as the Launch Site.
-- `MonumentAliases` -- Mapping of monument short prefab names to aliases.
-This basically allows you to group similar monuments so they all receive the same entities in the same positions.
+- `MonumentAliases` -- This allows you to give each monument an alias.
+Assigning the same alias to multiple monuments causes the same entities to spawn at all of them.
-  - How it works: When an entity is saved to a monument that has an alias, the entity info will be saved under the alias instead of under the monument short prefab name.
-When the plugin spawns entities at a given monument that has an alias mapped here, only entities saved under the alias will be spawned.
-- `MaxDistanceFromMonument` -- Mapping of monument short prefab names (or aliases) to allowed distance that entities can be placed with `maspawn`.
-This is useful for certain monuments where the vanilla bounds are not large enough to cover the whole visual monument, especially for some monuments which have basically zero bounds.
+- `MaxDistanceFromMonument` -- These values help the `maspawn` command find nearby monuments that don't have proper bounds.
+This supports monument short prefab names as well as aliases.
+Add or update this section if you are seeing the "Not at a monument" error.
   - Caution: Avoid setting these limits too high.
-Having a low limit helps prevent you from spawning an entity outside of a monument, or relative to a monument that is very far away by accident.
+Having a low limit helps prevent you from accidentally spawning an entity outside of a monument, or relative to a monument that is very far away.

 ## Localization